stephenslab/ipynb-website/README.md

   sos-runner ./release.sos upgrade-jnbinder
   ```

-## Tips for adapting this repository for your project
+## Tips for adapting this framework for your project

 + The `release.sos` script will not automatically remove webpages that
 are no longer needed (e.g., after renaming a Jupyter notebook); you
 will need to delete them manually.

-+ Not all Bootstrap themes are currently fine-tuned.
-So far, we have
++ So far, only the Cerulean, Flatly and Readable Bootstrap themes have
-only tailored the Cerulean, Flatly and Readable themes.
-Go
+been adapted and tested for this framework.
+It is possible to select
-[here](https://bootswatch.com) to view available Bootstrap
+other themes (see [here](https://bootswatch.com) for a larger
-themes.
-Note that there still may be style conflicts or
+collection), although they have not been tested.
+Also note that there
-inconsistencies in the CSS files; please report these style conflicts
+may be style conflicts or inconsistencies in the included CSS files;
-by posting an
+please report these style conflicts by posting an
 [Issue](https://github.com/stephenslab/ipynb-website/issues).

 ## Credits